-“Will do anything not to be alone, keeps owner in sight, over-excited greeting. is extremely stressful for pets that suffer from it.
-They have no concept of why we need to leave home for extended periods each day.
-We also aren’t able to tell them that we’ll definitely be back again, so during the long hours that they’re alone for each day, dogs that battle with this horrible affliction will wait for their family to return home, focusing on little else.
-Sometimes out of panic and worry they’ll resort to Digging, chewing, destroying valuable items, pulling washing from the line.
-(Forbidden household items, garden equipment, furniture, kids’ toys., tearing, Holes in the garden; along a wall, at the gate, in flower-beds or random areas.) or in severe cases even self-injury such as acral lick granuloma.
+Will do anything not to be alone, keeps owner in sight, over-excited greeting. is extremely stressful for those who suffer from it.
+Our pets have no idea why we need to leave home for extended periods each day.
+We also aren’t able to tell them that we’ll definitely be back again, so during the long hours that they’re alone for each day, dogs who battle with this horrible affliction will wait for their family to return home, focusing on little else.
+Sometimes out of panic and worry they’ll resort to vocal or destructive behaviours in order to try cope with their stress.

 - An To a family member; follows the person around, doesn’t like being alone. to a specific person.
 Will follow them around to be as close as possible, in order to know their whereabouts at all times.

 - The dog seeks repetitive reassurance by regularly asking for contact.

 - Sometimes shows stressed behaviour when the person gets ready to leave – uneasiness, trembling, pacing and even panting or vocalisation.